-Over ten years ago, Sigma[®] Life Science and the European Collection of Cell Cultures (ECACC) formed a working partnership to bring together the most diverse selection of cell culture products and services available commercially.
+Over ten years ago, Sigma® Life Science and the European Collection of Authenticated Cell Cultures (ECACC) formed a working partnership to bring together the most diverse selection of cell culture products and services available commercially.
 We did this with researchers like you in mind, to ensure that you have the necessary quality products to further your research goals.
 We continue to expand upon this partnership, and now are able to offer an even greater array of cell lines, cell culture products, knowledge, and services to the global research community.

 The field of cell culture has advanced greatly over the years.
-For more than 25 years, Sigma and ECACC have both been part of and contributed to that advancement.
+For more than 30 years, Sigma and ECACC have both been part of and contributed to that advancement.
 Early cell culture research focused on discovering methods for culturing a diverse array of cells from many species.
 Today cell culture methods are vital to broad areas of life science research.
 With the number of researchers adding cell culture to their repertoire of techniques expanding daily, we believe there are many who can benefit from Sigma's and ECACC's combined knowledge and experience in cell culture.

 To that aim, we have assembled this updated laboratory handbook of cell culture techniques.
-For the researcher new to cell culture, this handbook provides a wealth of information from the sourcing of cell lines, safety and laboratory design to aspects of cryopreservation and quality control.
-Additionally, a series of 10 detailed protocols are provided, which are routinely used in the ECACC laboratories.
-For the "expert" cell culturist, it addresses a number of important, yet often overlooked topics in cell culture such as cell line authentication and contamination issues, to help ensure that the results obtained from cell culture experiments are both accurate and reproducible.
-The handbook is intended as a guide rather than an indepth text book of cell culture and you are encouraged to consult relevant specialised literature to obtain more detailed information.
+For the researcher new to cell culture, this handbook provides a wealth of information from the sourcing of cell lines, safety and laboratory design to aspects of cryopreservation quality control and cell line authentication.
+The issue of cell line misidentification and cross contamination has been recognised as a significant problem in recent years.
+Additionally, a series of detailed protocols are provided, which are routinely used in the ECACC laboratories.
+Protocols for the use of induced pluripotent stem cells and for growing cells in 3D cell culture, two areas of growing importance to cell culture research, have been added to this latest edition of the handbook.
+The handbook is intended as a guide rather than an in-depth text book of cell culture and you are encouraged to consult relevant specialised literature to obtain more detailed information.